These recipes deliver the authentic Southern flavor of their labor-intensive counterparts with super short prep time.

 This dish mixes flavor-packed shrimp, bacon, mushrooms, green onion, and garlic with creamy cheese grits.
 It’s perfect for

 brunch or for dinner.
-The recipe came from Bill Smith, executive chef at Crook's Corner, the landmark Southern restaurant in Chapel Hill, North Carolina.
+The original recipe for this hearty shrimp and grits dish is from Bill Smith, executive chef at Crook's Corner, the landmark Southern restaurant in Chapel Hill, North Carolina.

 Nothing is more comforting than a big bowl of hearty Brunswick stew.
 Sop up every flavorful last bit with crusty bread or

 The sweet and spicy pepper jelly sauce creates a beautiful glaze on the pork chop and keeps the meat moist and tender.

 Cajun seasonings make the flavor of this gumbo complex, but the prep work is easy enough for a weeknight dinner.
 The gumbo

 and our Okra Pilau can be ready in 48 minutes.
 This easy chicken gumbo calls for a flavorful roux made by cooking flour in hot oil.

 This dish combines the robust flavors and cheesy bread topping of French onion soup with chicken pot pie.
 It’s so quick and